alecgorge/cs352-tests/README.md

 ## Adding new tests

 Submit new tests by forking this repo and submitting a pull request!
 All tests that should fail go in the `shouldnt_work` folder and all tests that should pass go in the `should_work` folder.

+All files in the directory are used for tests, I just like numbering them in a consistent manner.
+Try to give the tests useful names.

 ## Notes